ArchiveBox/docs/Setting-Up-Storage.md

 ```

 > [!TIP]
-> You can also pass an Rclone mount created on the host as a normal bind mount volume to Docker containers (without needing the storage plugin below).
+> You can also pass an Rclone mount created on the host as a normal bind mount volume to Docker containers (without needing the storage plugin below). `-v /opt/archivebox/data/archive:/data/archive`

 <br/>